helloleah/slate/source/includes/_backoffice.md

 ### Render page for all regions
 `GET /list_regions`

-Renders a page with all regions listed.
+Render a page with all regions listed.

 ### Render page for all scheduled messages for current user
 `GET /list_messages`

-Lists scheduled messages for the current user.
+List scheduled messages for the current user.

 ### Render page for all tokens
 `GET /list_tokens`

-Lists all external clients, whether or not they are active, their access type, and their access expiration date.
+List all external clients, whether or not they are active, their access type, and their access expiration date.

 ### Render page for current user
 `GET /profile`

-Renders /user form for current user.
+Render the user page for current user.

 ### Render page that lists all users
 `GET /list_users`